Request a Callback 0808 175 1966

 Have A Date Night

 Take an evening to check the dates on all the food in your cupboards.
 Yep, when was the last time you did that?!?
 People are often surprised at just how long some food has been lurking, hidden behind the peppercorns (unopened) and dried lemongrass (ditto).
 The worst offenders are spices.
-That time you were going to start cooking curries from scratch (you never did and that was 7 years ago!), the spice rack that was a wedding present and has never spiced up the marriage dinner plates.
-Those emergency tins of soup you bought when you were nearly snowed in (2014!!).
+That time you were going to start cooking curries from scratch?
+Those emergency tins of soup you bought when you were nearly snowed in 2014?
 Check dates and either bin it or send it to a museum!

 Prudent Packing Preparations

 Ah yes, the three Ps; Prudent Packing Preparation.
 The last thing you want to find as you’re unpacking is spilled food, opened jars, Marmite covered everything!
-While packing sauces, packets, jars and bottles take an extra second to check the lids are secured properly.
-Also, if you’re packing your boxes yourselves, make sure you reduce room for movement and wrap all breakable food containers.
-Shield glass containers with extra padding and look for anything that could go pop (home-made drinks, fizzy bottles, squeezy containers).
+While packing sauces, packets, jars and bottles, take an extra second to check the lids are secured properly.
+Make sure you reduce room for movement and wrap all breakable food containers.
+Shield glass containers with extra padding and look for anything that could go pop.

 Moving Day Fish & Chips

-Ah yes, the nation’s favourite, fish and chips!
-It’s a moving staple, a great way to say hello to your new home and have an easy tasty meal on moving day once the removal team have gone (seriously, make sure they’ve left the premises, our crews can smell a large cod, chips and battered saveloy from 100 yards!).
+Ah yes, the nation’s favourite, fish and chips.
+It’s a moving staple, a great way to say hello to your new home and have a quick, easy meal after the removal team have gone (seriously, make sure they’ve left the premises, our crews can smell a battered saveloy from half a mile away).

 Book A Food Shop Delivery

 Get organised in advance and book a food shop of essentials to arrive the first full day in your new home.
-It not only means you can feed everyone, but you can also get some of those other ‘must-have’s’ delivered (loo roll, hand soap, washing up liquid, etc) that you might not want to pack up and bring with you.
+It not only means you can feed everyone, but you can also get some of those other essentials delivered that you might not want to pack up and bring with you.

 Armishaws have helped hundreds of families move across the UK, Europe and beyond and have a wealth of moving tips and handy hints.
 Check out our other blogs or contact feel free to email us any quick house move queries.
 We’re happy to help.